 For reference regarding 2019-20 employer-paid retirement rates, see CSU Human Resources Administration, Technical Letter HR/Benefits 2019-08.

 Employee Retirement Contributions

 (for informational purposes only)

 The Miscellaneous Tier 1 employee contribution rate established in July 1, 1976 remains in effect for employees that began state employment prior to 2013 (classic member).
 For employees with state employment dates on January 1, 2013 or later (new CalPERS member), the employee retirement contribution rate is determined by the Public Employees’ Pension Reform Act of 2013 (PEPRA).

 Government Code Section 20677(b)(1) provides that employee retirement contribution rates for classic state Miscellaneous Tier 1 members employed by the CSU who are in the federal system (Social Security) and began employment prior to 2013 shall be 5 percent of compensation in excess of a $513 offset per month.
 The new CalPERS Miscellaneous Tier 1 members hired in 2013 and beyond under PEPRA shall contribute half of the normal cost of CalPERS retirement benefits, which is currently 6 percent of compensation without the $513 offset.

-Pension reform changes began in 2010 and have continued to be expanded upon through 2013.
+Pension reform changes began in 2010 and continued to be expanded through 2013.
 Pension reform measures have included changes in contribution percentages and retirement benefit formulas based on employment dates.
 The following CSU Systemwide Human Resources technical letters provide further details on pension reform measures: